Polish Greyhound

 Is the Polish Greyhound suitable for apartment living?

-While they are calm indoors, they require significant daily exercise and are best suited for homes with access to a secure, large outdoor area.
+While they are calm indoors, they require significant daily exercise and are best suited for homes with access to a secure, large outdoor space.

 How does the Polish Greyhound differ from the Greyhound?

-The Polish Greyhound is more muscular, has a stronger jaw, and possesses a more protective and reserved temperament compared to the racing Greyhound.
+The Polish Greyhound is more muscular, has a different head shape, and possesses a more protective, territorial temperament.

 Are they good with children?